Home

 Frequently Asked Questions

-What is the temperament of a Boerboel?
+What is the lifespan of a Boerboel?

-Are Boerboels suitable for first-time dog owners?
+Are Boerboels suitable for Indian homes and climate?